-The subject is an advanced course in organic chemistry emphasizing the chemistry of low molecular weight bioactive molecules including natural products; their biological mechanisms of action, ADME properties and general aspects of drug design.
-The subject is suitable for Ms students in organic chemistry and related areas.
+The course is an advanced course in organic chemistry emphasizing the chemistry of low molecular weight bioactive molecules including natural products; their biological mechanisms of action, ADME properties and general aspects of drug design.
+The course is suitable for master students in organic chemistry and related areas.

-- Be able to recognize the important classes of low molecular weight natural products and be able to describe their biosynthetic pathways
+- can recognize the important classes of low molecular weight natural products and are able to describe their biosynthetic pathways

-- Be familiar with general aspects of drug design
+- are familiar with general aspects of drug design

-- Understand and be able to explain how drugs can exert their activity by interaction with receptors and enzyme
+- understand and are able to explain how drugs can exert their activity by interaction with receptors and enzyme

-- Be familiar with peptides, proteins and mimics as drugs
+- are familiar with the use of peptides, proteins, and mimics as drugs

-- Understand and be able to explain the important pathways for metabolism of xenobiotics
+- understand and are able to explain the important pathways for metabolism of xenobiotics

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.